-Outside Uyuni lies an odd tourist attraction: a train cemetery.
-In the 19th century the British sponsored the construction of a railway between the port of Antofagasta (currently in Chile, on the Pacific Coast) and Uyuni.
-The latter was the transportation junction for trains carrying minerals – such as silver from the Huanchaca mines – to the port from where they were exported.
+Sponsored by the British in the 19th century, a railway was constructed between the port of Antofagasta (currently in Chile, on the Pacific Coast) and Uyuni.
+The town of Uyuni was a transportation junction for trains carrying minerals, among which silver from the Huanchaca mines, from the interior to the port on the Pacific Ocean from where the minerals were exported.

 Until 1879 Bolivia bordered on the Pacific Ocean but the Pacific War with Chile resulted in Bolivia becoming a landlocked country.
 Exporting minerals became a problem, the mining industry collapsed, and there were technical problems in maintaining the railroad.

 Despite all intentions of turning this place into a museum of some sort, the steam engines and wagons are still rusting away without anybody caring for the decaying trains except for travelers who are attracted to this wasteland.

-Today steel skeletons lie rusting away in the middle of this arid landscape that is dominated by silence.
-Heavy rivets and antique-spoked train wheels lie on and around the rails and there are a number of ailing, early 20th century steam engines with their water tank missing.
-Coen described the cemetery as a surreal Dali landscape.
+Steel skeletons lie rusting away in an arid landscape dominated by silence.
+Heavy rivets and antique-spoked train wheels lie about and there are ailing, early-20th-century steam engines with their water tank missing.